 - The scanner is air-conditioned and well lit.
 You may request earplugs or you may ask that music be piped in during your test.

-After an initial series of scans are performed, if a contrast substance or dye is used, it will be injected into an intravenous line (IV) that was established before the exam.
+After an initial series of scans are performed, if a contrast substance or dye is used, it will be injected into an intravenous line, or IV, that was put in before the exam.
 You may feel a cool flush from the IV for a few minutes.
 Following the dye injection into the IV, an additional series of images will be taken.